Dog Nail Clipping: Why It Matters, Costs, and When to See a Vet

 • You want a quick, affordable service

-• Your dog is extremely anxious or aggressive during nail trims
+• Your dog is extremely anxious or aggressive during trims

 • Nails are infected, bleeding, or ingrown